 ATTACHMENT 1: FLOW CHART OF RESTRICTIVE COVENANT APPROVAL PROCESS

-ATTACHMENT 5: DECLARATION OF RESTRICTIVE
+ATTACHMENT 5: IC CHECKLIST

-COVENANT CHECKLIST

 Does site meet statutory and rule requirements that allow an SRCO with conditions?
 Yes ___ No ___

 What restrictions are necessary to reduce or eliminate the risk of exposure?
 Consider all affected media (i.e., groundwater, soil, surface water, and/or sediments), and determine which type of restrictions are required for each affected medium.